-Will I be able to study abroad in the Fall 2020 semester?
+Will I be able to study abroad in the Spring 2021 semester?

-Given the uncertain nature of the global health crisis’s continued effects on both public health and on travel between countries, Brown has made the decision to cancel all University-sponsored undergraduate study abroad for Fall 2020.
-This includes all Brown and Consortium for Advanced Studies Abroad (CASA) programs as well as all approved partner programs and others for which students had successfully petitioned.
+Given the continued impact of COVID-19 on global public health, Brown University has made the difficult decision to extend the suspension of all University-sponsored undergraduate study abroad for Spring 2021.
+This program suspension includes all Brown and Consortium for Advanced Studies Abroad (CASA) programs, as well as all approved partner programs and others for which students had successfully petitioned.

-We made this decision in May 2020 to ensure that all students who had applied to participate in a study abroad program have ample time to adjust their plans to continue studies at Brown for the fall semester.
-While no Brown undergraduates will be permitted to participate in any study abroad programming for the fall, the University is fully committed to assisting students who had applied in revising fall plans and considering study abroad options for the semesters ahead.
+We are announcing this decision now (October 2020) to ensure that all students have ample time to adjust their plans for the upcoming semester.
+While no Brown undergraduates will be permitted to participate in any study abroad programming this spring, the University is fully committed to assisting students who had applied in revising spring plans and considering study abroad options for the semesters ahead.

-Will I be able to study abroad during another semester?
-How do I defer my application?
+Will I be able to study abroad during a future semester?

-We encourage all students who are able to defer applications to Spring 2021 or a subsequent semester to consider doing so.
-Please contact your OIP study abroad advisor and — if you will participate in an approved partner program or one for which you’ve successfully petitioned — your program provider.
-You will not need to submit another OIP application for program approval.
+We encourage all students who are able to consider studying abroad during a future semester.
+Please contact your OIP study abroad advisor and — if you plan to participate in an approved partner program or one for which you’ve successfully petitioned — your program provider.

 Visiting students who planned to study through a Brown or CASA program should consult with their OIP program manager and with the study abroad office at their home institution.

-How do I pre-register for fall semester courses at Brown?
+How do I pre-register for spring semester courses at Brown?

-If you previously submitted a study abroad leave form to OIP, we have cancelled on your behalf your Study Abroad Leave for Fall 2020 or for Academic Year 2020-21 with the Office of the Registrar.
+If you previously submitted a study abroad leave form to OIP, we have cancelled on your behalf your Study Abroad Leave for Spring 2021 with the Office of the Registrar.
 No further action is needed at this time.
 Your registration status will allow you to participate in Brown’s standard pre-registration process.

 I receive financial aid and have already submitted my Study Abroad Budget Form.
 What should I do now that my plans have changed?

-We have informed the Office of Financial Aid that no Brown students will be studying abroad this fall.
-Financial Aid will process your application as such, and a standard aid determination will be sent to you in June.
-If you have already submitted your financial aid application materials, no further action is required from you at this time.
+We have informed the Office of Financial Aid that no Brown students will be studying abroad in Spring 2021, and no further action is required from you at this time.
 If you have any questions, please contact [email protected].